giotto-ai/gtda-docs/latest/_sources/theory/glossary.rst

 .. math:: \langle x, y \rangle = (x_1-y_1)^2 + \cdots + (x_n-y_n)^2.

-This inner product is referred to as *dot product* and the associated norm and distance function are respectively named *euclidean norm* and *euclidean distance*.
+This inner product is referred to as *dot product* and the associated norm and distance function are respectively named *Euclidean norm* and *Euclidean distance*.

 For any :math:`p \in (0,\infty]` the pair :math:`\mathbb R^n, ||-||_p`
 with